-Reconciliation instructions direct specified House and Senate authorizing committees to report, by a certain date, legislative provisions that achieve changes in mandatory spending levels or revenue levels for programs within the authorizing committee's jurisdiction.
-While specific mandatory
+Reconciliation instructions direct specified House and Senate authorizing committees to report, by a specified deadline, legislative provisions that achieve changes in mandatory spending levels or revenue levels for programs within the authorizing committee's jurisdiction.
+While specific mandatory spending or tax changes are "assumed" by the Budget Committee when the dollar targets are drafted, the authorizing committees need not - and often do not - follow the Budget Committee assumptions.

-For example, the Budget Resolution could direct the Senate Finance and House Ways & Means Committees to report legislation that makes changes in programs within their jurisdiction that change spending and/or revenue levels by \$\\\\\ billion over ten years.
-The Budget Committees, when drafting the Budget Resolution, base the dollar amounts on specific mandatory spending and tax reforms, but the Finance and Ways & Means Committees can decide to achieve their spending and revenue targets through entirely different reforms - and in some cases, can substitute revenue changes for spending changes, or vice versa, if the total deficit impact is achieved.
+For example, the Budget Resolution could direct the Senate Finance and House Ways & Means Committees to report legislative provisions that make changes in programs within their jurisdiction that change spending and/or revenue levels by \$\\\\\ billion or achieve \$\\\\\ in deficit reduction over a specified period of time (usually 10 years).
+The Budget Committees, when drafting the Budget Resolution, base the dollar amounts on specific mandatory spending and tax reforms, but the Finance and Ways & Means Committees can decide to achieve their spending, revenue, or deficit targets through entirely different reforms - and in some cases, can substitute revenue changes for spending changes, or vice versa, if the total deficit impact is achieved.